-I cannot, in good conscience, support a company or person who calls themselves “custom haute couture designer”.
-It is an excellent filter for weeding out products and services that are going to cause more angst than anything else; the mere use of these terms together suggests that their skills most likely leave something to be desired.
-Akin to calling my high school diary literature and declaring it part of the english canon.
-Just because you say it, it doesn’t make it true.
+“Custom haute couture designer” is an excellent filter for weeding out products and services that are going to cause more angst than anything else; the mere use of these terms together suggests that their skills most likely leave something to be desired.
+Akin to calling my high school diary literature and declaring it part of the Canon.
+Just because you say it doesn’t make it true.

 That ongoing quest to distract myself from life while maintaining my balance on it’s metaphorical bicycle, simultaneously searching for the meaning of it often lands me in front of doctors – both eastern and western – then inevitably in front of the fridge in a fit of rage that there is nothing for me to eat/nothing I can eat.